Quoxent/Quoxent-MN-Install/README.md

 The installer will then present you with a few options.

-**PLEASE NOTE**: Do not choose the advanced installation option unless you have experience with Linux and know what you are doing - if you do and something goes wrong, the Vulcano team CANNOT help you, and you will have to restart the installation.
+**PLEASE NOTE**: Do not choose the advanced installation option unless you have experience with Linux and know what you are doing - if you do and something goes wrong, the Quoxent team CANNOT help you, and you will have to restart the installation.

 Follow the instructions on screen.